ThreeMammals/Ocelot/docs/features/servicediscovery.rst

     s.AddOcelot()
         .AddConsul();

 The following is required in the GlobalConfiguration.
-The Provider is required and if you do not specify a host and port the Consul default will be used.
+The Provider is required and if you do not specify a scheme, host and port the Consul default will be used.

 .. code-block:: json

     "ServiceDiscoveryProvider": {
+        "Scheme": "http",
         "Host": "localhost",
         "Port": 8500,
         "Type": "Consul"